 What is the difference between "mountain", "hill", and "peak"; "lake" and "pond"; or "river" and "creek?"

 There are no official definitions for generic terms as applied to geographic features.
-Any existing definitions derive from the needs and applications of organizations using those geographic features.
-The Geographic Names Information System (GNIS) database utilizes 63 broad categories of feature types defined solely to facilitate retrieval of entries with similar characteristics from the database.
+The Geographic Names Information System (GNIS) utilizes 43 broad categories of feature classes defined solely to facilitate retrieval of entries with similar characteristics.
+Go to GNIS Domestic Names Feature Classes to see the full list.

 Is there a list of mountain peak elevations in the United States?